I am a licensed professional counselor located in Portland Oregon. I look forward to working with you when you’re ready

 You’re also a good fit to work with me if you’re seeking support and feel motivated to make a change in your life.
 Change takes time and can be like planting a seed.
 Seeds don’t transform overnight.
 As you start caring for yourself you may not notice anything different at first.
 Actively focusing on your needs can allow you to begin seeing new, healthy growth.

 How can I help you?

-I provide trauma-informed, strength-based counseling following research from mindfulness, relational-cultural, narrative, and solution-focused theories.
-These approaches benefit you by increasing your self-awareness, helping you gain a sense of the present moment instead of dwelling on the past (like depression wants you to do) or worrying about the future (like anxiety wants you to do), helping you feel connected and empowered, and discovering strengths and solutions to problems.
+I provide trauma-informed, strength-based counseling following research from relational-cultural, narrative, and solution-focused theories.
+These approaches benefit you by increasing your self-awareness, helping you gain a sense of the present moment instead of dwelling on the past (like depression wants you to do) or worrying about the future (like anxiety wants you to do), helping you feel connected and empowered, and discovering strengths and solutions to problems by focusing on your preferred future.

 Many of the people I meet with find it hard to identify strengths when they first come to therapy.
 Trauma, depression, and anxiety don’t give you a lot of time to think about what you’re good at or the abilities and talents you have.
 As we talk during session, strengths have a way of revealing themselves and I help you identify them and discover how they can be useful.

 What’s the process to get started?